eneam/mboxviewer/ReadMe.markdown

 * ability to compose mail list from single or multiple search results and archiving if desired;
 * ability to set Message Window position to Bottom, Right or Left;
 * ability to merge/concatenate multiple archive files and remove duplicate mails;
+* ability to customize the background color of key display panes;
+* ability to customize the HTML/PDF mail header output;

 License
 -----